 When you divorce using the court system, your divorce may take months or years to finalise.
 During this period of uncertainty, your life is on hold – the kids well pick up on this and the months of stress can rub off on them.

-Mediation will help you settle your terms of separation or divorce a lot quicker.
+Successful mediation will help you settle your terms of separation or divorce a lot quicker.
 Most couples need only one mediation session to come to a mutual agreement on how to proceed with splitting their assets and working out responsibilities for the kids.

 This makes is a lot better for your children as they can get used to any new living arrangements that have been made with confidence and mutual agreement between you and your ex.